 Any matters regarding grading, registration, internship papers, or other university matters should be directed to the Program Supervisor.

-The Program Supervisor, Dr. Bayard Gregory will direct all internships.
+The Program Supervisor, Dr. Brian Pappas will direct all internships.
 He will assign your paper project for the internship and evaluate the completed work.
-Dr. Gregory is available to discuss the program, concerns about the internship process or scheduling of competency exams.
+Dr. Pappas is available to discuss the program, concerns about the internship process or scheduling of competency exams.

-Students must invite Dr. Gregory to the field location at least once during their internship.
-Papers and logs will be evaluated by Dr. Gregory at the end of the semester.
+Students must invite Dr. Pappas to the field location at least once during their internship.
+Papers and logs will be evaluated by Dr. Pappas at the end of the semester.